macintosh123456/SuperCopy/README.md

 By completely bypassing traditional OS APIs and caching mechanisms, it leverages low-level hardware characteristics (Huge Pages, Physical Core Pinning, Direct I/O) to push the physical bandwidth of NVMe SSDs to their absolute limits.<br><br>

 Core Highlights<br>
 1.Physical Core Isolation (CPU Pinning):The program dynamically detects your CPU architecture.
-By default, it excludes Hyper-Threading (SMT) to avoid resource contention, strictly pinning workers to independent "Physical Cores" to guarantee absolute exclusivity of L1/L2 caches.<br>
+By default, it excludes Hyper-Threading (SMT) to avoid resource contention, strictly pinning threads to independent "Physical Cores" to guarantee absolute exclusivity of L1/L2 caches.<br>
 2.Case-Insensitive CLI:All command-line arguments can be written in any case (e.g., --rfd or --RFD).<br>
 3.Bilingual Interface:Seamlessly switch the console output language using --lang TW or --lang US.<br>